-Almost everyone has mistakenly thrown a wool sweater into the washer in hot water or an acrylic sweater into a hot dryer and watched it shrink to nearly doll-size.
+Almost everyone has mistakenly thrown a wool sweater into the washer in hot water or an acrylic sweater into a hot dryer and found it has shrunk to nearly doll-size.

 If this happens to you or to a loved one who is simply trying to help before you discard the sweater or give it to your dog to wear, try this unshrinking technique that could save your clothing investment and your temper.

-This process will work better on protein or hair fibers like wool, cashmere, mohair than on man-made fibers like acrylic or polyester.
-Natural hair fibers have more give and ability to stretch than man-made fibers that are often heat-set to retain their shape.
-It won't hurt to try with a man-made fabric but the results may not be as good
+This process will work better on garments made from protein or hair fibers like wool, cashmere or mohair than on man-made fibers like acrylic or polyester.
+Natural hair fibers have more give and an ability to stretch than man-made fibers that are often heat-set to retain their shape.
+It won't hurt to try with a man-made knitted fabric but the results may not turn out as well.

 - Cool water